-Java3D is focused around having a 3 dimensional area that you can put things in and manipulate.
-Moving things on the z axis will make things smaller or larger as they get closer or further away from you, and you can even put things behind you.
+Java3D is focused on having a 3-dimensional area that you can put things in and manipulate.
+Moving things on the z-axis will make things smaller or larger as they get closer or further away from you, and you can even put things behind you.
 Rotating things will change the perspective so that the side closer to you appears larger.

 I hope this has given a quick overview of the differences between Java3D and JavaFX, stay tuned in the future as I am sure I will have more to say as I progress through the conversion!